kyle-sutherland/poodle/README.md

 ```bash
 mkdir ./conversations ./api_keys ./body_transcriptions ./prompt_bodies_audio ./response_log
 ```
 5. You will need an OpenAI API key.
-Grab yours and paste it into a file called 'keys' inside ./api_keys
+Grab yours and paste it into a file called `keys` inside `./api_keys`

 ### Installing PyTorch